spectralDNS/shenfun/docs/source/gettingstarted.rst

 the solution.

-Note that currently it is not possible to choose any combination of boundary conditions for the biharmonic problem, and the only possible choice is therefore the one given above.
+Note that currently it is not possible to choose any combination of boundary conditions.
+For second order equations like Poisson it is quite flexible and one may mix Neumann and Dirichlet, both in 1D and 2D.
+For the biharmonic problem, there are only two possible choices.
+The regular with Dirichlet and Neumann on both edges of the domain.
+Or fixed beam boundary conditions with Dirichlet and Neumann on the left domain and conditions on the second and third derivatives on the right hand side (:math:`u''(1)` and :math:`u'''(1)`).
 This does not mean that other boundary conditions are not possible, it has simply not been implemented yet.
 If you need boundary conditions that are not yet implemented,